Glossary of Formal Languages and Compilation

 Ambiguity (grammar)

-A property of a grammar where the same string can be derived in several different ways (multiple possible parse trees).
+Property of a grammar where the same string can be derived in several different ways (multiple possible syntax trees).

 → See B1